P3-LLM: An Integrated NPU-PIM Accelerator for Edge LLM Inference Using Hybrid Numerical Formats: Evaluation

-\textbf{Hardware Implementation.} We synthesize \workname{}'s PCU using Synopsys Design Compiler under TSMC 28nm technology, and scale the area and power values to HBM-PIM's 20nm technology based on HBM2~\cite{hbm-jedec}.
+\labeltext{We}{reb:hw_eval_methodology} model \workname{}'s PCU at RTL-level using SystemVerilog and synthesize it using Synopsys Design Compiler under TSMC 28nm technology.
+We scale the area and power results from our RTL simulation to HBM-PIM's 20nm technology using DeepScaleTool~\cite{deepscale}.
 We further scale the area overhead by taking into account the effects of DRAM process, which has $10\times$ lower transistor density than the logic process under the same feature size~\cite{upmem}.
-For end-to-end performance evaluation, we develop a cycle-level simulator to model the \workname{} system with 4 NPU cores and 16 pseudo HBM channels.
+For performance evaluation, we develop a cycle-level simulator to model the \workname{} system with 4 NPU cores and 16 pseudo HBM channels.
 The NPU design is based on~\cite{neupim}, where each core contains a 128$\times$128 systolic array, a 128-way vector processing unit, and 16MB on-chip scratchpad that is modeled with CACTI~\cite{cacti}.
-The PIM subsystem is simulated with Ramulator2~\cite{ramulator}, which is extended to model the computation flow of the proposed PCU.
+The PIM subsystem is simulated following the methodology of Newton~\cite{newton}, which is extended to model the computation flow of the proposed PCU.
+We set the operational frequency of NPU and PCU as 1 GHz and 500 MHz, respectively, considering $t_{\text{CCD\_S}}$ of HBM2 that is 2 DRAM clock cycles.

 \textbf{\labeltext{Accelerator Baselines.}{acc_baseline}} To evaluate hardware performance, we compare \workname{} against three baselines: (1) An NPU accelerator running \texttt{FP16} models, without PIM support in its DRAM; (2) An NPU accelerator integrated with \text{HBM-PIM}~\cite{samsung-pim} running \texttt{FP16} models; (3) A SoTA LLM accelerator, Ecco~\cite{ecco}, employing \texttt{W4A8KV4} quantization with k-means codebooks and Huffman encoding.
 All baseline systems share the same NPU and DRAM configurations as \workname{} with comparable total area.
-For comparison of accelerator performance, we focus on the decoding stage that dominates the end-to-end inference latency~\cite{distserve, zigzag-llm}.
-We use a context length of 4K, which covers most edge scenarios as suggested in prior works~\cite{h2-llm, anda}.
+For comparison of accelerator performance, we focus on the decoding stage that typically dominates the end-to-end inference latency of edge applications~\cite{awq, zigzag-llm}.
+We use a context length of 4K that covers most edge scenarios as suggested in prior works~\cite{h2-llm, anda}.
 Notably, for accelerator evaluation, we only assess \text{Llama-2}-(7B, 13B), \text{Llama-3.1}-8B, \text{Llama-3.2}-3B, and \text{Mistral-7B}-v0.3, since the remaining models share the same size and/or architecture.